PrestaShop/prestashop-specs/back-office/wishlist.md

 - Products in and out of stock
 - Standard products
 - Products with combinations
-- product packs
+- Product packs
-- virtual products
+- Virtual products
-- customizable products (text or file)
+- Customizable products (text or file)

 What product information do I need to retrieve for favorites?
 All product information: